1. Registration implies acceptance of these rules, and of the Peer Awards terms.

 8. All facts and assertions within the submission are assumed to be accurate and honest.
-However if the organisers believe there is evidence that the content is either incorrect or deliberately misleading the submission may be disqualified, and all fess would still apply.
+However if the awards organisers suspect that the content is either incorrect or deliberately misleading the submission may be disqualified, and all fess would still apply.
 This is at the sole discretion of the organiser, and no correspondence will be entered into by way of explanation.

 9. The organisers reserve the right to contact the entrant or their senior representative (3 above) to validate any statements made within the submission.

-1. Payment for the Pack is required in full before an entry is considered for nomination.
+1. Payment for submission is required in full for an entry to be placed on a Peer Awards shortlist.